nextcloud/documentation/admin_manual/configuration/configuration_custom_clients.rst

 applications are shown at the top of the personal menu.
 The following sync applications are currently available out of the box:

-* Desktop sync clients for Windows, Max and Linux OS
+* Desktop sync clients for Windows, MAC and Linux OS
 * Mobile sync client for Android devices
 * Mobile sync client for iOS devices